 The Group incorporates Responsible Financing practices when deciding on credit extensions to corporate borrowers.
 This is done as part of the adoption of the Guidelines on Responsible Financing issued by the Association of Banks in Singapore.
-In 2016, the Group implemented an Environmental, Social and Governance ("ESG") Risk Assessment tool to evaluate customers from industries with elevated ESG risk profiles.
+The Group implements an Environmental, Social and Governance ("ESG") Risk Assessment tool to evaluate customers from industries with elevated ESG risk profiles.
+This risk assessment tool is to ensure that material ESG matters are considered for new borrowing customers, new credit applications and periodic reviews.